Waikanae Library and Mahara Gallery

 In addition there is scope for the redevelopment to contribute to a cultural precinct including the Te Āti Awa ki Whakarongotai marae, and the revitalisation of Mahara Place and the Waikanae township.

 The Council and Mahara Gallery have been working together on the redevelopment of the Waikanae Library and the Public Gallery.
-Preliminary designs have been drawn up by architects, and there are definite advantages to be gained from combining the two redevelopments into one project.
-If it becomes necessary, however, the two facilities can be upgraded in two separate projects.

 The Council has committed to leading the redevelopment project, and has signed a Memorandum of Understanding with the Mahara Gallery Trust and the Field Collection Trust regarding the Mahara Gallery upgrade.